 Yet, as good as these reasons are, we were still hankering.
 We visited the motorhome shows to look at conversions and came to the conclusion that they all lacked a little finesse.
 There were either style issues, or some cheap bits and pieces, or some bad finishing-off.
-Some were much better than others, of course, but nothing came close to the made-as-a-camper VW California and for not a lot less money.
+Some were much better than others, of course, but nothing came close to the made-as-a-camper VW California.
+Plus the price difference wasn’t all that big.

 We went for a test drive in a VW California SE (now the T6 Ocean).
 And we didn’t like it.
 Fantastic to drive, looked great, well-equipped, but so much of it felt fragile and there were so many things to break!
 Not to mention the trauma of spending nearly £55,000.

 Then, the idea of the VW California Beach slowly started to trickle into our thinking.
 It’s a campervan but without the fridge, stove and sink.
 It does have a rising roof, two double beds, electric hook-up, an awning, those nifty chairs that stow in the tailgate and table that slots in the door, plus a bit of storage.
 Many people think of them as day vans, but we could see more potential, thanks to the flexibility of being able to use it as a car, a load carrier and a camper.

 - A saving of around £10,000 on a full-fat California SE/Ocean.